HannahC6/Case-study-1/README.md

+Hi:)

-Hi, welcome to my case study 1.
+Welcome to my case study 1.

 The first case study was to produce Premier League 2023-24 fact sheets.
 In early June 2024, the dataset was obtained from Kaggle(link: https://www.kaggle.com/datasets/davidcariboo/player-scores) and analysed and visualised via SQL and Tableau.